aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-slides/set-slide-transitions/_index.md

 ## **Introduction**

-You can get and set slide transition properties using **Slide.SlideShowTransition** property.
+You can get and set slide transition effects using **Slide.SlideShowTransition** property.

 To set a transition effect for a slide, call [UpdateSlide](https://reference.aspose.cloud/slides/#/Slides/UpdateSlide) method.
-For the slide DTO object, set **SlideShowTransition** property, specify its type and, if you need, some other properties.
+In the slide DTO object, set **SlideShowTransition** property, specify its type and, if you need, some other properties.
 Note that some transition properties apply to a limited set of transition types.

-To remove transition effects, you need to specify **None** for transition type.
-If you set **SlideShowTransition** to null, the **UpdateSlide** will just ignore transition effects, whether they exist or not.
+To remove transition effects from a slide, you need call **UpdateSlide** method with transition type set to **None**.
+If you set **SlideShowTransition** to null, the **UpdateSlide** method will just leave transition effects unchanged, whether they exist or not.

 ## **Example**